hermann93360/scala-school-project/README.md

 Technologies Used:
 - Programming Language: Scala
 - ZIO for data processing, HTTP exposure, and testing

+To test the functionalities, you can use Postman.
+A test collection is available within the project for your convenience.
 ## API Reference

 ### Get all statistics